SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Stage 1: Individual Model Training

 \subsection{K-shot In-domain Finetuning}

-We experiment with different configurations of limited in-domain data.
-For each task, we select uniformly at random K-shot $ \in \{16, 32, 64, 128, 256\}$ samples from the training set .
-We utilize the seed explanations by \citet{nghiem-daume-iii-2024-hatecot}, which was generated by OpenAI's GPT-3.5-Turbo.
-Further finetuning the existing \textit{HateCOT}-pretrained \textit{T5} and \textit{Llama} models happens in a fashion similar to the auxiliary pretraining phase above.
+For each task, we select uniformly at random K-shot without replacement $ \in \{16, 32, 64, 128, 256\}$ samples from the training set .
+We utilize the seed explanations by \citet{nghiem-daume-iii-2024-hatecot} to further SFT the existing \textit{HateCOT}-pretrained \textit{T5} and \textit{Llama} models similar to the auxiliary pretraining phase above.

 \paragraph{Self-augmenting via Alignment Tuning} We optimize the LLMs' performance while not having access to more training data by exploiting the models' sycophantic tendency.
 More concretely, we augment the training sample size by prompting the LLMs to generate explanations \textit{ conditioned on the incorrect labels} (as illustrated in \autoref{fig:aug_data}).
 This process supplies us with synthetic post-explanation pairs that are by design \textit{dispreferred} compared to the true \textit{preferred} sample pairs, enabling the use of the following alignment techniques to further finetune the models.